 The Iranian was last year’s People’s Champion — an award voted on by Olympia fans in person — and placed third in his Olympia debut.
 Choopan has had a full year to improve and prepare for this year’s contest.
 His symmetry and presentations impressed fans and judges alike.
 He actually placed ahead of Jackson in last year’s contest.
 Unfortunately, Choopan has been facing issues obtaining a visa, so he may not make it to Orlando to compete.
 If he is there, it’d be interesting to see how he compares to Heath.

 If you’ve been following Winklaar on social media, then you’ve likely seen how impressive his arms are looking going into this year’s contest.
 The man from Curacao finished fifth last year and was third in 2018.
 His triceps are unmatched, and he’s been working on maintaining control of his waist.
 He’s also stayed healthy while preparing for this contest, so expect him to be in the callouts early and often.
+Note: on Dec.
+13, 2020, it was confirmed to BarBend by Olympia President Dan Solomon that Winklaar dropped out of the Olympia with COVID-19.

 View this post on Instagram